Do you smell that? Is it the smell of burnt plastic or electronics? Then it’s probably your furnace’s control board that went bad.

 - The thermostat is not working

-- Wiring on control board is wrong
+- The wiring on the control board is wrong

 In any of the above cases, you’ll need to do some further troubleshooting.
 It might be that your furnace’s control board wasn’t even bad in the first place.
 That’s why it’s important to check your furnace’s control board first.